Lanchon/REPIT/README.md

 3. get the zip from the link below.
 4. if needed, **rename it to express your desired configuration** (see below).
 5. **PLUG INTO A POWER SOURCE.** this operation might take a long time and **must not be interrupted.**
+6. flash the zip locally on the phone. (do not sideload it: sideloading conceals the filename from the device.)

-6. flash the script. in case it fails to start:
+in case the script fails to start:
 - if the script cannot unmount all partitions, it will copy itself to the /tmp directory and ask you to flash it a second time from there.
-   - if it still fails to unmount all partitions, or if it fails to lock the eMMC with error 'unable to reread the partition table', then you need to reboot TWRP and reflash immediately after boot up. (you may actually need to flash twice, the second time from '/tmp'.) do not do anything after boot up and before flashing! in particular, **do not mount the sdcard as USB mass storage.**
+- if it still fails to unmount all partitions, or if it fails to lock the eMMC with error 'unable to reread the partition table', then you need to reboot TWRP and reflash the script immediately after boot up. (you may actually need to reflash twice, the second time from '/tmp'.) do not do anything after boot up and before flashing! in particular, **do not mount the sdcard as USB mass storage.**
 - if locking issues remain, your phone is probably encrypted; this script is not compatible with encrypted phones.

 finally, go get a coffee or two. **do not, under any circumstance, interrupt this script !!!**